List of awards and nominations received by Zendaya

-Zendaya is an American actress and singer who has received various accolades throughout her career, including two Primetime Emmy Awards, a Critics' Choice Television Award, a Golden Globe Award, a Satellite Award and a Saturn Award, as well as earning nominations for an AACTA Award, a Critics' Choice Movie Award and a Screen Actors Guild Award.
+Zendaya is an American actress and singer who has received various accolades throughout her career, including two Primetime Emmy Awards, a Critics' Choice Television Award, a Golden Globe Award, a Satellite Award, and a Saturn Award, as well as earning nominations for an AACTA Award, a Critics' Choice Movie Award, and a Screen Actors Guild Award.

-From 2010 to 2013, Zendaya starred in the Disney Channel sitcom Shake It Up.
+From 2010 to 2013, Zendaya starred alongside Bella Thorne in the Disney Channel sitcom Shake It Up.
 For her performance as Rocky Blue and her work on the show's soundtrack, she was nominated for two NAACP Image Awards, one Radio Disney Music Award and three Young Artist Awards.
 She played the titular character in the sitcom K.C.
 Undercover (2015–2018), which won her three Kids' Choice Awards for Favorite Female TV Star.

 Her film roles include a supporting part as a trapeze artist in the musical drama The Greatest Showman (2017), for which she won various Kids' Choice Awards and Teen Choice Awards, and the leading role in the romantic-drama Malcolm & Marie (2021), which she also produced and earned her a nomination for the Critics' Choice Movie Award for Best Actress.
 Zendaya has portrayed MJ in the Marvel Cinematic Universe starting from the 2017 film Spider-Man: Homecoming, and won the Saturn Award for Best Supporting Actress for its sequel Far from Home (2019).
+She produced and starred in the Luca Guadagnino film Challengers (2024), for which she was nominated for the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy.

-Since 2019, Zendaya stars as Rue Bennett on the HBO teen drama series Euphoria, for which she won two Primetime Emmy Awards for Outstanding Lead Actress in a Drama Series.
+Since 2019, Zendaya has executively produced and starred in the HBO teen drama series Euphoria as main character Rue Bennett, for which she won two Primetime Emmy Awards for Outstanding Lead Actress in a Drama Series.
 At age 24, she is the youngest winner of the Drama Lead Actress category in history and also the second African American to win the award, following Viola Davis.
 She received four nominations at the 74th Primetime Emmy Awards, including Outstanding Drama Series, making her the youngest producer nominee ever at the Emmy Awards.
-For this role, she has also won the Golden Globe Award for Best Actress in a Television Series – Drama along with a BET Award, three Black Reel Awards, a Critics' Choice Television Award and a Satellite Award, while she has been nominated for a Screen Actors Guild Award.
+For this role, she has also won the Golden Globe Award for Best Actress in a Television Series – Drama along with a BET Award, three Black Reel Awards, a Critics' Choice Television Award, and a Satellite Award, while she has been nominated for a Screen Actors Guild Award.

 Major associations

-Critics' Choice Movie Awards

-The Critics' Choice Movie Awards are an award show presented annually by the Canadian American Critics Choice Association (CCA) to honor the finest in cinematic achievement.

-Critics' Choice Television Awards
+Critics' Choice Awards

-The Critics' Choice Television Awards are accolades that are presented annually by the Canadian American Critics Choice Association (CCA) to honor the finest in television achievement.
+The Critics Choice Association (CCA) is a Canadian American association of television, radio and online critics that each year organizes various award shows that honor the finest in cinematic or television achievement; these include the Critics' Choice Movie Awards, the Critics' Choice Television Awards, the Critics' Choice Super Awards, and the Celebration of Cinema and Television ceremony.